Installation

 OpenClaw

-OpenClaw requires a running Hicortex server on the same machine (or accessible via network).
-The OC plugin is a recall-only adapter — it does not capture sessions itself.
-Capture is handled by the nightly pipeline reading OpenClaw session files (~/.openclaw/agents/*/sessions/) alongside Hermes and CC sessions.
+OpenClaw requires a running Hicortex server on the same machine (or reachable over the network).
+The plugin is a recall-only adapter.
+The capture watchdog reads OpenClaw session files (~/.openclaw/agents/*/sessions/) alongside any Claude Code or Hermes sessions on the same box.

-# 1. Set up the Hicortex server (once, on the machine running OC)
+# 1. Start the Hicortex server (once, on the machine running OpenClaw)

 npx @gamaze/hicortex init